Start a conversation

 Francisco Pizarro and Spanish soldiers landed on the shores of the Inca Empire in 1531, thus marking the beginning of the end for the Inca.
 For a captivating re-telling of the Conquest and collapse of the Inca Empire, join any of our tours for a comprehensive history on Inca heritage and culture.

-IFollowing the years after the fall of the Inca Empire in 1533, the Spanish took control of Cusco.
+Following the years after the fall of the Inca Empire in 1533, the Spanish took control of Cusco.
 Many Inca palaces and temples were toppled.
 However, the most interesting part of the history of Cusco, is the number of heritage buildings whose foundations are from original Inca architecture.
 Also, after the devastating 7.0 magnitude earthquake of 1950, the majority of Inca construction survived.
-Whereas, the earthquake mostly turned Spanish colonial architecture to rubble.
+The earthquake mostly turned Spanish colonial architecture to rubble.
 Historical buildings are now a very interesting blend of Inca foundation and the rest of the building is Spanish-style churches and Casonas.
 Santa Clara Monastery, the Archbishop’s Palace, and Palacio Nazarenas (formerly a convent, now a 5-star hotel) are examples of buildings with long sections of Inca walls that are on display to admire today.

 Things to Do